Skilled Attorneys Assist Central Florida Clients Injured in Truck Accidents in Tavares, Inverness and Clermont

 Top five causes of tractor-trailer accidents

-The Insurance Institute for Highway Safety recently issued a report on large truck crashes, citing the following factors as significant safety risks:
+A recent Insurance Institute for Highway Safety report on large truck crashes cited the following significant safety risks as causative factors:

-- Truck defects — Tractor-trailers with defective equipment are twice as likely to crash as trucks without defects.
-Defects in the braking and steering systems as well as fraying sidewalls on tires and burned out headlights, taillights or brake lights are hazardous.
-Nearly 75 percent of the crashed trucks studied had defects that crash-scene inspectors were able to identify.
+- Truck defects — Tractor-trailers are twice as likely to crash if they have defective equipment, such as faulty braking and steering systems, worn treads and fraying sidewalls on tires or burned-out headlights, taillights or brake lights.
+Nearly 75 percent of the crashed trucks had defects that inspectors were able to identify.

-- Tired truckers — The study showed that truck drivers who continued driving for 12 hours or more after an extended sleep period were 86 percent more likely to crash.
+- Tired truckers —Truck drivers who continued driving for 12 hours or more after an extended sleep period were 86 percent more likely to crash.
 Drivers past 60 years of age were more likely to crash than their younger counterparts.

-- Absence of safety technologies — There are crash avoidance technologies available, such as electronic stability control and roll stability control, but not enough rigs are equipped.
+- Absence of safety technologies — Not enough rigs are equipped with crash avoidance technologies available, such as electronic stability control and roll stability control.

 Who can be held liable for my injuries in a truck accident?

-The most obvious liable parties in a trucking or semi accident are the driver of the truck and the trucking company employing the driver.
-The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and their employers to very high safety standards, and violating any of those standards can make drivers and trucking companies legally liable in resulting accidents.
-These standards include:
+The most obviously liable parties in a trucking or semi accident are the truck driver and the trucking company.
+The National Highway Traffic Safety Administration (NHTSA) and the Federal Motor Carrier Safety Administration (FMCSA) hold truckers and companies to very high safety standards, which cover such areas as:

 - Limitations on the number of hours driven, consecutively and over periods of time